James Bonard Fowler: Shooting of Nathan Johnson

 In December 2007, the Anniston Star reported new information related to the 1966 shooting death of Nathan Johnson, an African-American man, allegedly by Fowler at the Alabaster, Alabama police station.
 Johnson had been arrested for suspicion of drunken driving on US Highway 31 and was shot in an altercation with Fowler, then still an Alabama state trooper.
 The Star said these details were known to both the prosecution and defense in Fowler's 2007 case related to the shooting death of Jimmie Lee Jackson, then under prosecution.

 According to details in Johnson's file, "obtained from the National Archives through the Freedom of Information Act", Johnson, an African-American man, had a "history of mental illness, and a "lengthy arrest record, including a manslaughter conviction in the death of a teenager" in a drunk driving crash.
 In addition, he was "intoxicated when Fowler arrested him."

-In 2011, FBI officials announced that they were seeking information about the May 8, 1966 death of 34-year-old Nathan Johnson, a cold case from the civil rights era.
+In 2011, FBI officials announced that they were seeking information about the May 8, 1966, death of 34-year-old Nathan Johnson, a cold case from the civil rights era.
 They repeated allegations that Fowler had fatally shot him.
-At the time, the press had reported that law enforcement officials said that Johnson had grabbed a billy club from Fowler and was attacking him; the officer fatally shot Johnson twice in the chest.
+At the time, the press had reported that law enforcement officials said Johnson had grabbed a baton from Fowler and was attacking him; the officer fatally shot Johnson twice in the chest.

 Dismissal from State Police

 Fowler was dismissed from the state police in 1968 for physically attacking his supervisor.
-His supervisor, Sergeant T. B. Barden, said that Fowler was angry about a poor job evaluation and had attacked him as he was getting into his car.
+His supervisor, Sergeant T. B. Barden, said Fowler was angry about a poor job evaluation and had attacked him as he was getting into his car.

 Fowler and his attorney George Beck said that Fowler had taken time off to mourn with his mother after his father's death.
 He said that the state troopers did not give him sick leave for this absence.
 In the melee, he rammed Barden's head into a windshield.
 Barden was knocked unconscious and taken by ambulance to a Birmingham hospital.
 Fowler entered the US Army after being dismissed from the state troopers and served in Vietnam.
 His brother Robert had died there, and Fowler was able to join his former rifle unit.

 In 2007 Barden said that after Fowler returned to the United States withdrawal from Vietnam, he called his former supervisor and apologized for his action.
 Barden said that they had a good talk and he bore no ill will toward Fowler.
 He had thought the man bound for a promising career before that incident.